turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 Furthermore, there should be no reduction in functionality except when explicitly called for by new requirements.

-## Phase 1: Move to Webpack and Setup Selenium Testing
+## Phase 1: Setup Selenium Testing

-Your current IdeaBox repository does not use any kind of development server.
-We're going to use Webpack for 2DoBox.
-We're also going to be using Selenium for acceptance testing.
-Before you write any new code, setup Webpack and Selenium for this project using the lesson:
+We're going to be using Selenium for acceptance testing.
+Before you write any new feature code, setup Selenium for this project using [the selenium lesson](http://frontend.turing.io/lessons/module-1/selenium-testing).

 ## Phase 2: Write Acceptance Tests

 Before you write any new feature code, write acceptance tests for all existing functionality.
+Create a directory in your project called `test`, and create all of your test files in this directory.

 ## Phase 3: Feature Enhancement